ldbv-by/bav4/wc-docs/bayern-atlas.md

 	visible: true,  // Visibility (boolean, optional)
 	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
 	style: { baseColor: "#fcba03" },  // If applicable the style of this layer (Style, optional),
-	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional).
+	displayFeatureLabels: true, // If applicable labels of features should be displayed (boolean, optional).
-	zoomToExtent: true // If applicable the map should be zoomed to the extent of this layer (boolean, optional) }
+	zoomToExtent: true ,// If applicable the map should be zoomed to the extent of this layer (boolean, optional)
+	layerId: "myLayerO" // The id of the layer (string, optional) }

 ModifyLayerOptions {
 	opacity: 1, // Opacity (number, 0, 1, optional)
 	visible: true,  // Visibility (boolean, optional)
 	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
-	style: { baseColor: "#fcba03" }  // If applicable the style of this layer (Style, optional),
+	style: { baseColor: "#fcba03" },  // If applicable the style of this layer (Style, optional),
 	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional) }